splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 Guidelines to reduce agent overhead
 =================================================================

-The following best practices and techniques might help in reducing the overhead caused by the Java agent
+The following best practices and techniques might help in reducing the overhead caused by the Java agent.

 Configure trace sampling
 -----------------------------------------------------------------